How to Apply

 Pay: Most temporary seasonal positions require irregular hours of work, including weekends, holidays, and evenings.
 Entry-level grades for National Park Service temporary seasonal positions generally range from the GS-4 to GS-7.
 GS levels indicate the rate of pay for most federal government positions.
-For current salary information for these grades, check with any federal agency or the Office of Personnel Management in that geographic area where you desire employment.
+For current salary information for these grades, check with any federal agency or the Office of Personnel Management in the geographic area where you want to work.

-Housing: Address specific questions about housing, area living conditions, and similar matters to the park or office where you desire employment.
+Housing: Specific questions about housing, area living conditions, and similar matters can be addressed to the specific park or office where you want to work.
 Seasonal employee housing may or may not be available

 Equal employment opportunity: The National Park Service is an Equal Opportunity employer.
 Selection of positions will be made solely on the basic of merit, fitness, and qualifications, without regard to race, sex, color, creed, age, marital status, national origin, sexual orientation, non-disqualifying handicap conditions, or any other non-merit factors.